istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/opencensusagent/index.md

 $ istioctl install -f tracing.yaml
 {{< /text >}}

-With this configuration Istio is installed with OpenCensusAgent a the default tracer.
+With this configuration Istio is installed with OpenCensus Agent as the default tracer.
 Trace data will be sent to a OpenTelemetry backend.

 By default, Istio's OpenCensus Agent tracing will attempt to read and write 4 types of trace headers: